Visit Rammelsberg Mine

 Rammelsberg Mines, Goslar, Germany

-It was a good move, considering the importance of what happened here for so many years and the significance in the history of Germany.
+It was a good move, considering the importance of what happened here for so many years and its significance in the history of Germany.

 Rammelsberg Mines, Goslar, Germany